 I say the village because Schiermonnikoog only has one and home to fewer than 1000 residents—and hardly any cars.
 You’ll pretty much only see people walking or cycling, giving the island a very mellow, easygoing feel.

-Though it’s rather quiet for most of the year, Schiermonnikoog is a popular getaway spot for the Dutch during the summer months.
+Though it’s rather quiet for most of the year, Schiermonnikoog is a popular weekend getaway spot for the Dutch during the summer months.
 Stroll through the charming village center (only a couple of streets); cycle or walk to one of the island’s two beautiful old lighthouses; visit the Wassermann Bunker for a bit of World War II history; head to the beach and go for a swim in the Wadden Sea, or explore the sand dunes.
 Finish off your day relaxing at a beachside café as the sun goes down over the sea.

 Schiermonnikoog takes about 3 hours to reach from Amsterdam, you’ll probably want to plan this for an overnight trip.
 But don’t worry: it’s well worth the travel time to experience this completely different side of the Netherlands.